tleguern/ansible-role-rcbot2/README.md

 ## Requirements

-An ansible role dedicated to the installation of SteamCMD such as [ansible-steamcmd](https://github.com/Aversiste/ansible-steamcmd).
+An ansible role dedicated to the installation of SteamCMD such as [ansible-steamcmd](https://github.com/tleguern/ansible-steamcmd).

-An ansible role dedicated to the Installation of Metamod:Source such as [ansible-role-metamod-source](https://github.com/Aversiste/ansible-role-metamod-source).
+An ansible role dedicated to the Installation of Metamod:Source such as [ansible-role-metamod-source](https://github.com/tleguern/ansible-role-metamod-source).

-An ansible role dedicated to the installation of a Source mod such as [ansible-role-cstrike-source](https://github.com/Aversiste/ansible-role-cstrike-source) or any role providing the `Restart {{ metamod_source_game }}` handler.
+An ansible role dedicated to the installation of Day of Defeat: Source such as [ansible-role-dod-source](https://github.com/tleguern/ansible-role-dod-source).

 ## Role Variables